What is Firebase Cloud Messaging (FCM)?

 Integrating FCM into Your Applications

-Follow these steps to integrate Firebase Cloud Messaging successfully:
+Follow these steps to add Firebase Cloud Messaging to your app:

 Step 1: Set Up a Firebase Project

-Create a Firebase project in the Firebase console.
-This will be your hub for all Firebase services.
+Create a project in the Firebase console.
+This project acts as your hub for all Firebase services.

 Step 2: Add Firebase SDK to Your Application